Opening up the gates of El Miradero to explore the interesting history of Brand Park and Library in Glendale, CA.

 Sunlight projects through the stained glass window on the front door.

+What ails you?
 Doctors would often become addicted to the same drugs they prescribed to their patients.
 So not much has changed really.